Cueva San Borjitas DStretch Home Slideshow Home

 In 1975 Harry Crosby [photo] published The Cave Paintings of Baja California.
 It has been revised and republished several times since then.
 This book is by far the best source of information on the Great Mural paintings of Baja California.
 Crosby describes his visit to San Borjitas and includes several photos and drawings from the cave.

 Today research continues.
 María de la Luz Gutiérrez is the INAH archaeologist in charge of the painted caves in Baja California Sur.
 She has collaborated with Alan Watchman in an ongoing project to date the paintings in the cave.
-Their initial results indicate a possible age of 7500 years for some of the painting.
+Their initial results indicate a possible age of 7500 years for some of the painting, but this is very controversial.
+The work on this web site is part of a project by María de la Luz Gutiérrez in the Sierra de San Francisco and Guadalupe.